 The exceptional opportunities offered by the facility, especially in very high resolution imaging and in particle acceleration, might well lead to breakthroughs in the field of nanotechnologies, to the development of new drugs, and to major improvements in the treatment of cancer tumors, especially proton therapy.
 Industrial applications are also expected in areas such as aeronautics and the automotive industry.
 Numerous industrial companies have already expressed their interest in the project.

 Laser for all

-The facility will be open for user experiments by 2018.
-In line with the recommendations of the European Union and the European Strategic Forum on Research Infrastructures, the ELI Beamlines facility will enforce an open access policy for researchers, irrespective of their countries or institutions of origin.
+The facility was opened for user experiments in 2018.
+In line with the recommendations of the European Union and the European Strategic Forum on Research Infrastructures, the ELI Beamlines facility enforces an open access policy for researchers, irrespective of their countries or institutions of origin.
 The same access policy will prevail in all three facilities of the ELI-ERIC (European Research Infrastructure Consortium).
-These facilities, which will be widely open to the international user community, will allocate access time on the basis of open competition and evaluation of the research proposals by international peer review.
-This will guarantee the scientific excellence of the facility.
-Furthermore, significant access will be given to students, technology co-developers, and contractual users from within the industry.
+These facilities, which are widely open to the international user community, allocates access time on the basis of open competition and evaluation of the research proposals by international peer review.
+This already guarantee the scientific excellence of the facility.
+Furthermore, significant access is being given to students, technology co-developers, and contractual users from within the industry.